nhsengland/it-standards/euc/user-types.md

 ## 1) Standard User

-This covers 80-90% of all users across NHS England and NHS Improvement.
+This covers 80-90% of all users across NHS England.

 ### Device Allocation